Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 Over the weekend instead of accomplishing my entire TO-DO list, I kinda procastinated and went totally of the track instead.
 I've have always wanted to check out what this whole **"Infrastructure as a Code"** thing is all about and I have heard quite abit about Terraform being one of the solution that can help achieve this.

-So with Terraform, you can make calls to vSphere to provision VMs (Virtual Machines) without the need of accessing the vSphere/vCenter Client interface.
+So with Terraform, you can make calls to vSphere to provision VMs without the need of accessing the vSphere/vCenter Client interface.
 All this is done via writing your own configuration file with Terraform's own configuration language, HCL.

-## Getting Started
+## Terraform Installation

-Considering that I'm on macOS, getting started is as easy as:
+Considering that I'm on macOS, getting Terraform up and running is as easy as:
 ```bash
 brew install Terraform
 ```

 If you are on Windows, I believe Windows now has a package manager called **[Chocolatey](https://chocolatey.org/)** where you can simply run:
 ```bash
 choco install Terraform
 ```

-## The Basics
+If you do not wish to use a package manager for your installion, please have a look at the offical documentation **[here](https://www.terraform.io/intro/getting-started/install.html)** on how to set up Terraform on your machine.

+## Getting Started with Terraform Configurations

 At the very high level, a typical Terraform configuration consist of the following:

 * Providers
+* Data Sources
 * Resources
-* Terraform Lifecycle - ``init``,``plan`` ,``apply`` ,``destory``
-* States
+* Variables

-## Spinning up a VM on vSphere with Terraform

-I've decided to start off with one of the tempate that they have provided **[here](https://www.terraform.io/docs/providers/vsphere/index.html#argument-reference)**.
+I've decided to start off with their example configuration template that was provided **[here](https://www.terraform.io/docs/providers/vsphere/index.html#argument-reference)**.
 This template pretty much covers the basic usage of spinning up a VM in vSphere with Terraform.
 But there seems to be some missing components that prevents the code from succesfully executing.
 I will be addressing that along the way.

-What I'll do with the example is that I'll break them up into different components and explain what is needed to be done in each code block.
+What I'll do next is that I will breakdown the example into different components and explain what is needed to be done in each configuration block.

 ### Setting up the Provider

 First lets start of with the **Provider**.
 The provider component acts as the first step in terms of initalizing the entire Terraform setup.
 Given that Terraform works with a large variety of infrastrucutre providers be it your public cloud or on-prem offerings, this is where we tell Terraform what provider(s) are we working with for this particular setup.
-Essentially, the provider is responsible for the understanding API interactions and exposing resources for us.
+Essentially, the provider is responsible for the understanding API interactions and exposes resources for us.

-What you need to do here is input your vCenter/vSphere Client login credentials and the hostname of the vCenter/vSphere server.
+What you need to do here is input your vCenter login credentials and the hostname of the vCenter server.
+The example showcase the usage of variables but lets skip that for now.

 ```ruby
 provider "vsphere" {